- En Español

 With a database that boasts thousands of products and ingredients lists, it’s relatively easy to keep our ﬁnger on the pulse of grain trends.
 Looking at the percent of products that contain particular ingredients is a great way to watch little-known grains emerge and catch on in the market.

-Of the products registered for Stamp use in the US over the past six years, there are ﬁve clear frontrunners when it comes to growing popularity.
-Perhaps most illustrious of all is quinoa, which is now included in almost 10% of all Stamped products sold in the US.
-Sorghum has also made impressive gains with its prevalence increasing fourfold in six years.
+Of the products registered for Stamp use over the past ten years, there are ﬁve clear frontrunners when it comes to growing popularity.
+Perhaps most illustrious of all is quinoa, which is now included in more than 10% of all Stamped products.
+Sorghum has also made impressive gains with its prevalence increasing more than threefold in ten years.

 Interestingly, Canada seems to be leaping ahead of the curve when it comes to grain trends.
 While the prevalence of most of these grains was lower Canada in 2011 than it was in the US, the opposite is true today.
 In the intervening years, it seems Canadians have developed a serious love and appreciation for these scrumptious ingredients.